Trifurs/BEW-YOLOv8/README.md

 ## Acknowledgements

 This project is built upon the YOLOv8 framework and the Ultralytics open-source ecosystem.
 We thank the maintainers and contributors of these foundational projects.

-## License

-A license file is not currently provided in this repository.

-The license will be updated later.
-Please contact the authors for permission before commercial use or redistribution.